-We were encouraged to feel and do a lot of things on Memorial Day.
-We were purposefully immersed in countless emotion-provoking images, speeches and sentiments.
-We were encouraged to lovingly admire, support and adore our beloved American State.
-To that end, we were called to remember the great sacrifices made by many to secure the freedoms and liberties that we now enjoy in America.
+We’re encouraged to feel and do a lot of things on Memorial Day.
+We’re purposefully immersed in countless emotion-provoking images, speeches and sentiments.
+We’re encouraged to lovingly admire, support and adore our beloved American State.
+To that end, we’re called to remember the great sacrifices made by many to secure the freedoms and liberties that we now enjoy in America.

 Great sacrifices have indeed been made by many, and we most certainly should be thankful for those sacrifices and for those who believed that they were, through those sacrifices, building a better future for generations to come – a future rooted in increasing freedom and liberty.

 But the question that in this context is begging to be asked – and the question that we are never encouraged to answer – is: Are we really free?